-If the minimum clearances cannot be maintained to underground cables the cables will have to be deenergised and may have to be retested prior to re-energisation.
-This service will be provided at the applicable regulatory charges.
+If a written hazard and risk control assessment and safety management plan requires cables to be deenergised, they must be retested prior to re-energisation.
+Essential Energy will provide this service at the applicable regulatory charges.

 If the minimum clearances cannot be maintained to Power Poles / Streetlight Poles or above ground electrical assets, approval must be granted by the Electrical Safety Office or Principle Civil Engineer.